-The governance framework comprises the systems and processes, and culture and values by which the Chief Constable directs and controls activities through which it accounts and engages with the community.
+The governance framework comprises the systems, processes, culture and values by which the Chief Constable directs and controls activities through which it accounts and engages with the community.
 It enables the Chief Constable to monitor the achievement of strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services, including achieving value for money.

-The system of internal control is a significant part of the governance framework and is designed to manage risk to a reasonable and foreseeable level.
+The system of internal control is a significant part of the governance framework and is designed to manage risk.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.

 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the Chief Constable's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them effectively, efficiently and economically.

-The Chief Constable is responsible for operational policing matters, the direction and control of police personnel, and for putting in place proper arrangements for the governance of the Force.
-The Chief Constable is held to account for the exercise of those functions and those of the persons under his direction and control, by the Police and Crime Commissioner (Commissioner).
+The Chief Constable is responsible for operational policing matters, the direction and control of police personnel, and for putting in place proper arrangements for the governance of the force.
+The Chief Constable is held to account for the exercise of those functions and those of the persons under his direction and control, by the Police and Crime Commissioner.

-It therefore follows that the Commissioner must satisfy himself that the Force has appropriate mechanisms in place for the maintenance of good governance.
-For these to operate in practice, the Commissioner and the Chief Constable, as separate corporations sole have separate but complimentary governance structures.
+It therefore follows that the Commissioner must satisfy himself that the force has appropriate mechanisms in place for the maintenance of good governance.
+For these to operate in practice, the Commissioner and the Chief Constable have separate but complimentary governance structures.
 These facilitate the achievement of effective governance arrangements, including the monitoring and assessment of performance in line with statutory responsibilities.